Yaldaizadi2024/Yaldaizadi2024/README.md

 - 👀 I’m interested in programming and applied machine learning...
 - 🌱 I’m currently learning programming with Python/Data analysis to manipulate my thesis data
 - 💞️ I’m looking to collaborate on implementing small programs/applications
-- 📫 How to reach me sedigheh@ualberta.ca
+- 📫 How to reach me yaldaizadi@ualberta.ca
 - 😄 Pronouns: Ms.
-- ⚡ Fun fact: Majoring in Petroleum Engineering but always following computer programming and stuff
+- ⚡ Fun fact: Majoring in Petroleum/Gemechanics and Engineering but always following computer programming and stuff

 <!---
 Yaldaizadi2024/Yaldaizadi2024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.